armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-34-1.md

 {{< /highlight >}}

 ### Changes in S3 Artifact Store configuration
+NOTE: If upgrading from 2.32.x to 2.34.x, this reference format has changed from s3://bucket/ref://application/hash to s3://bucket/application/hash due to the execution compression feature, which is not backwards compatible.
+Please ensure everything is working correctly before enabling this feature!
+In case of a rollback, manual correction of the reference format will be required.

 OSS Spinnaker 1.32.0 introduced support for [artifact storage](https://spinnaker.io/changelogs/1.32.0-changelog/#artifact-store) with AWS S3.
 This feature compresses `embdedded/base64` artifacts to `remote/base64` and uploads them to an AWS S3 bucket significantly reducing the artifact size in the execution context.